lucj/k8sapps/README.md

 - then we can access the UI using the IP address of the VM created above

-From the Argo CD UI we can see that the creation of the above application automatically triggers the creation of the other applications that are defined in the apps folder (traefik, cert-manager, VotingApp and the Elastic stack).
+From the Argo CD UI we can see that the creation of the above application automatically triggers the creation of the other applications that are defined in the apps folder (traefik, cert-manager, ...).

 ![Argo CD](./images/argocd.png)